 What was the first restaurant you went to post lockdown 3.0?

 I was very lucky to be in Monaco, where nothing was really completely closed.
 I went for fresh oysters and a vino feast on a sunny day with friends, at Perles de Monte-Carlo, which is a little fisherman restaurant on the Fontvieille port!
 A blessing!
-In the evening, I went to Coya Monte-Carlo which recently opened in the most wonderful setting, overlooking the Mediterranean.
+In the evening, I went to Coya Monte-Carlo, which recently opened in the most wonderful setting that overlooks the Mediterranean.

-What is your favorite spa or wellness space?
+What is your favourite spa or wellness space?

 On my yoga mat, at sunrise, in front of the sea – I like to call it 'my spa of the soul'!
 Everything is peaceful.
 To me, these quiet moments mean new beginnings and opportunities, which trigger my creativity.